UofTCoders/council/treasurer/README.md

 Keep all transactions (income and expenses) in the `accounting.csv` file, with the date in the ISO 8601 standard format (*YYYY-MM-DD*, all numbers).
 Income should be positive, expenses should be negative (with a minus `-` sign in front).

-Receipts should be scanned and placed in the `receipts/` folder, with the filename as the general item first followed by the ISO 8601 date format.
-For instance, food purchased on June 5, 2000 would be `food-2000-06-05.pdf`.
+Receipts should be scanned and placed in the `receipts/` folder, with the filename as the ISO 8601 date format (`YYYY-MM-DD`), followed by the item and then the location of purchase.
+For instance, food purchased on June 5, 2000 would be `2000-06-05-food-place.pdf`.

 Given that this is a *coders* group, all summaries of the finances are done in R with R Markdown.
 Code is included in the output.